emaesen/media-viewer-webapp/README.md

 # cd to media-viewer-webapp repo directory
 $ cd [path/to/media-viewer-webapp]
 $ cd server
+# scan the movie folder,
-# get media asset metadata and initialize the movies DB for OWNER_ID
+# get media asset metadata
+# and initialize the movies DB for OWNER_ID
 $ node init.js
 ```